RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-04-12-newsletter.md

 Registration for the event is free, providing access to live and recorded sessions, research posters, interactive panels, demos, podcasts, technical sessions, and more.
 DLI training workshops can be purchased for an additional fee.

+[Dr Paul Richmond](https://paulrichmond.shef.ac.uk/) of the UoS RSE team is presenting a session "[Simulate the World and Everything in it: Complex Systems Simulations with FGPU2 [E31281] (Registration Required)](https://gtc21.event.nvidia.com/media/Simulate%20the%20World%20and%20Everything%20in%20it%3A%20Complex%20Systems%20Simulations%20with%20FGPU2%20%5BE31281%5D/1_jq4vdfcg) at 9AM on Tuesday April 13th.

 [Register Online for free](https://gtc21.event.nvidia.com/)